Student Participation Initiative - International Astronautical Congress (IAC)

-This international Congress is billed as an excellent gathering point for all specialists in space sector.
-For students, it is an opportunity to forge valuable links with professionals and other students from all over the world who share their interests.
-Throughout the Congress, students will have a chance to discuss with professionals, learn from their expertise and listen to their vision of the future of space exploration.
-Students are full participants in the Congress, lending its workshops and plenary sessions a new energy and outlook that are greatly appreciated.
+IAC is billed as an excellent gathering venue for all specialists within the space sector.
+For students, it is an opportunity to forge valuable links with professionals and other students from all over the world who share the same interests.
+Throughout the congress, students will have the opportunity to discuss with professionals, learn from their experience and listen to their vision for future space endeavors and initiatives.
+As full participants in the congress, students lend a refreshing outlook and a new energy to the workshops and plenaries session which are greatly appreciated by all participants.

-As part of its commitment to helping train the rising generation of space professionals, the CSA is inviting university students (undergraduate, master and doctoral) to apply.
-It is therefore our great pleasure to invite you to the 68th IAC on the theme of
+As part of its commitment to support the development of the next generation of space professionals in Canada, the CSA invites university students (undergraduate, master and doctoral) to apply for a grant to participate in the congress.

-In addition, once selected for a grant, recipients will be offered the opportunity to participate in the Space Generation Congress (SGC) which will be held -, a few days before IAC .
-SGC is the annual meeting of the Space Generation Advisory Council, which is a non-profit organisation developing networks amongst university students and young space professionals and, being in support of the United Nations Programme on Space Applications.
+Some of the selected candidates will also be invited to participate (subject to the number of seats allocated by organizers) at the SGC which is organized by the Space Generation Advisory Council, a non-profit organization developing networks amongst university students and young space professionals in support of the United Nations Programme on Space Applications.

-Students selected under this initiative may be offered internship opportunities at the CSA.
-New
+The selected candidates may also be offered short-term employment opportunities within the CSA.

-The eligibility criteria, the application process and the selection criteria are outlined hereinafter.
+The eligibility criteria, the application process as well as the criteria for the selection criteria are described hereinafter.

 2. Eligibility criteria

-To apply for the Student Participation Initiative, you must meet the following eligibility criteria:
+To apply for the IAC Student Participation Initiative, you must meet the following eligibility criteria:

 3. How to apply

-Follow these steps to submit your application for funding to the CSA's Student Participation Initiative.
+Complete the following three steps below to submit your application for funding to the CSA's IAC Student Participation Initiative.

-- Download and complete the grant application form (Word or PDF templates);
+- Download and complete the grant application form;

 - Applications must contain the following: